finniej/TE_eRNA_Project/README.md

 # TE_eRNA_Project
 Scripts originally used on the Graham server of the Compute Canada High Performance Computing Cluster.
+Update all directories prior to use.

 Scripts Included:
 1. STAR Idex